 In their report, the Senate recommended that "there be no requirement for the use of one specific calendar system university-wide."
-This is the one recommendation that was not accepted, and continues to be an area of concern.
+This is the one recommendation that was not accepted.
 We still do not see the need for a mandated "official" calendar, although we acknowledge that the official calendar is likely to be more secure than other calendaring systems.
-There is no requirement that everyone must use an electronic calendaring system so many may elect to maintain paper schedules, or to be passive users and accept/decline calendar invitations but not initiate and calendar events.
-However the intended scope of the policy remains unclear.
-For example, would someone who chose to maintain a calendar on their phone that included both their University and personal commitments be in violation of this policy?
-Would someone with scheduling responsibilities who is currently using another program for that purpose be in violation of the policy if they continue to use the scheduling program?
+On the other hand, there is no requirement that everyone must use an electronic calendaring system; many may elect to maintain paper schedules, or to be passive users and accept/decline calendar invitations but not initiate and calendar events.